dgurudot/tg/privacy.md

 When you visit our app and use our services, you trust us with your personal information.
 We take your privacy very seriously.
 In this  privacy policy, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
 If there are any terms in this  privacy policy that you do not agree with, please discontinue use of our app and our services.

 This  privacy policy applies to all information collected through our app and/or any related services, app, website, sales, marketing or events (we refer to them collectively in this  privacy policy as the "**Services**").
+Remember that your use of TradeGrub’s Services is at all times subject to our Terms of Use, which incorporates this Privacy Policy.
+Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Use.

 **Please read this  privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.**